zhijieshi/cse3666/misc/rars.md

 Run/Clear all breakpoints (Ctrl-k) clear all breakpoints.
 Run/Toggle (Ctrl-T) disable/enable all breakpoints.
 Assembling a program also clears all the breakpoints.

+### Download files from GitHub

+To download an individual file from GitHub, click the raw button at the top right corner of the text box showing the file content.

+When viewing the raw file, press `Ctrl-s` to save the file.
+Pay attention to the filename.
+The browser may add `.txt` at the end.
+You can also try right click and select `Save as` in the context menu.
+Menu and keyboard shortcuts may be different in your browser.

+When viewing the raw file, you can also find out the link to the raw file and use the link in other applicatons, e.g., `curl` to download the file.